roualdes/MATH131/week-01.md

 Only the columns with numeric types, `float64` or `int64` are `describe`d.
-The columns of type `category` are automatically removed before the numerical summaries are calculated.
+The columns of type `category` are automatically removed before the numeric summaries are calculated.

 ```{code-cell}
 diamonds.describe()
 ```

 You can index a subset of rows with slices, but with `pd.DataFrame`s, a slice like `start:stop` will include the value `stop`.
 The following code therefore retreives rows 2 up to **and including** 10, and both columns `"depth"` and `"clarity"`.
+Notice that to get multiple columns, you must wrap the column names in a list.
 Check for yourself that the type of the object returned is `pd.DataFrame`.

 ```{code-cell}
 diamonds.loc[2:10, ["depth", "clarity"]]